hublutz/SoftwareDesign_Project/README.md

 # SoftwareDesign_Project
 A project created by me and my 2 friends for school.
-The main purpuse of this project was to learn the basic principles of software design.
+The main purpose of this project was to learn the basic principles of software design.